andrew-selig/ATTACK-Mapping/README.md

 # ATTACK-Mapping

 This project allows an information security team to score themselves against the Mitre ATT&CK framework, document it in an XLSX file, and then convert it to JSON that can be used with the ATT&CK Navigator.
+For more information on background, check out this article: [Title](https://medium.com/@andrewselig/something)

+### Files

+`ATTACK-template.xlsx`

+This file is a template Excel document that is based off of the article listed above, with three input scores that factor out to a total score.
+As the team moves through and scores each technique, the script will put the technique ID and the total score into the JSON for the Navigator.

+Note: If you decide to make changes to the columns for scoring purposes, be sure to update the columns within the script itself.

+`ATTACK-example.xlsx`

+This file is the same as the template, however has had random numbers (1-100) put into each cell.
+The total score is calculated by taking a third of each score and adding them up.
+This weighting is something to consider for each organization, and the formula should be updated accordingly.

+`ATTACK-default.json`

+This is a vanilla export of the JSON file from the Navigator, with color and scoring information put in for the gradient (aqua).
+Update this file to suit your needs.
+The script will make a copy and fill in the technique information from the Excel file.

+`ATTACK-output.json`

+This file is the result of combinging the score information from the Excel file as well as the default JSON file.
+You can upload it to the ATTACK Navigator as-is to see the result of the random scoreing in `ATTACK-example.xlsx`.
+Change the import file to your own in order to generate a custom `ATTACK-output.json` file.

 ### Prep